Navya1216-collab/ITCS-6190-Course-project/README.md

 | ExpressJet (aha!) |           10.03 |  17,951 |
 | Spirit Air Lines  |            8.03 |  93,200 |

+Interpretation: Carriers such as Allegiant Air and JetBlue experience higher delay minutes on average, while major airlines like American and Delta maintain steadier operations.
+This indicates efficiency differences that can be modeled later for prediction.

 **Monthly Average Arrival Delay**

 | Month | Avg Delay (min) | Flights |